NikolaLohinski/terraform-provider-freebox/docs/resources/remote_file.md

 # `freebox_remote_file` (Resource)

-Manages a virtual machine instance within a Freebox box.
-See the [Freebox blog](https://dev.freebox.fr/blog/?p=5450) for additional details
+The resource downloads a file from a URL and stores it on the Freebox.

 ## Example